Ashley Heath

-Ashley Heath is a village in Dorset, England adjacent to the villages of St Leonards and St Ives.
-Together these make up the majority of the St Leonards and St Ives civil parish.
+Ashley Heath is a village in Dorset, England, adjacent to the villages of St Leonards and St Ives, with which it forms the civil parish of St Leonards and St Ives.
+Ashley Heath is located 8 mi north-east of Bournemouth on the edge of the Moors Valley Country Park.

-In Braeside Park, St Leonards, there is a youth club next to the village hall and the Scout hut.

 It was once served by Ashley Heath Halt railway station on the Southampton and Dorchester Railway the route of which is now known as the Castleman Trailway.
 Unusually part of one platform, including a station name board, remain.